noelwelsh/noelwelsh.com/_posts/_fitness-for-busy-people.md

 *Removing a limb* doesn't require drastic surgery.
 Simply using one hand or leg where you'd use two will make an exercise much harder.
 Consider, for example, the difference between a one-handed and a normal pullup!
 You can find intermediate points by, say, raising or lowering one hand relative to the other.
 For example, if you do push-ups with one on a box you will make the exercise harder.
 The same applies to pull-ups, where you can use a towel or belt to bring one hand lower than the other, providing an intermediate step between a normal pull-up and a one handed pull-up.

 You can also combine these ideas.
-For example, you can progress to full one arm push-ups by starting with one handed push-up on three or four stairs and working your way to the ground as your strength increases.
+For example, you can progress to full one arm push-ups by starting with one handed push-ups on three or four steps and working your way to the ground as your strength increases.

 ### Equipment

 There are a few inexpensive pieces of equipment that will greatly assist your workouts.
+[Ross Training](http://www.rosstraining.com/articles.html) has instructions for making a lot of equipment, if you're that way inclined.
+If not, everything I mention below can be acquired quite cheaply if you're prepared to search a bit.

 [Gymnastics rings](http://en.wikipedia.org/wiki/Rings_%28gymnastics%29) are one of the most versatile and challenging pieces of equipment for training your upper body.
-Inexpensive rings are available from sites like eBay.
 Push-ups, pull-ups, dips and the like can all be done of the rings for added difficulty.
 Moves like [360 pulls](https://www.gymnasticbodies.com/forum/topic/263-360-pulls-a-multi-plane-pulling-exercise/) can only be done on the rings.
 A partial list of moves can be found [here](http://www.drillsandskills.com/skills/Rings/).

+Inexpensive rings are available from sites like eBay.
 The only disadvantage of rings is that they require a lot of space to hang.
-Most people won't be able to hang them indoors
+Most people won't be able to hang them indoors, but a sturdy tree branch or piece of play equipment will do the job.

 A pull-up bar is the next best thing to rings, and has the advantage you can use it indoors during bad weather.
 The best type are those that clip under a doorway like the [Iron Gym](http://www.getirongym.com/) model.

 Dumbbells are easy to store, and you can get them second-hand quite cheaply.
+In addition to all the classic movements you'll find on a site like [ExRx.net](http://www.exrx.net/) you can put the weights into a strong backpack to increase the difficulty of push-ups, pull-ups, and so on.

-- Children
+Chldren can hardly be considered inexpensive, but if you got 'em you might as well use 'em.
+Doing push-ups with children on your back is entertaining for both you and them.
+They also get you a free pass into any playground, where you can use the equipment to the appreciation of all present.